x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/disconnected-mailboxes-exchange-2013-help.md

 ## Working with disabled mailboxes

-You can perform several operations on a disabled mailbox before it’s purged from the mailbox database:
+You can perform several operations on a disabled mailbox before it's purged from the mailbox database:

   - Reconnect it to the same user account.

-  - Connect it to a different user account that isn’t mail-enabled, which means the user account doesn’t have a mailbox.
+  - Connect it to a different user account that isn't mail-enabled, which means the user account doesn't have a mailbox.

   - Restore it to a user account that has an existing mailbox.
-For example, if a user whose mailbox was deleted has a new mailbox, you can restore the user’s disabled mailbox to their new mailbox.
+For example, if a user whose mailbox was deleted has a new mailbox, you can restore the user's disabled mailbox to their new mailbox.

   - Permanently delete it from the Exchange mailbox database.